Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 Respect for individual rhythm

-Another fundamental principle of the Montessori method is respect for each child's own learning rhythm.
-This approach recognizes that each child develops at his or her own pace and encourages autonomy in learning.
+Another fundamental principle of the Montessori method is respect for each child's own learning pace.
+This approach recognizes that each child develops at their own pace and encourages independent learning.

-The Montessori Math Game with Cards and Dice - Numérofun™ perfectly illustrates this principle.
+The Numberfun™ Montessori Math Game with Cards and Dice perfectly illustrates this principle.
 It allows children to progress at their own pace in learning mathematical operations , while having fun.

 Montessori math game adapted to the pace of each child